-Parents nationwide have been thrust into the role of a classroom teacher and homeschool parent.
-The unplanned home school period may only be for the final semester of the school year, but it’s still a major challenge, as kids and parents adapt to the new schedule.
+Parents nationwide have been thrust into the role of classroom teachers and homeschool parents.
+The unplanned home school period may only be for the school year’s final semester, but it’s still a major challenge, as kids and parents adapt to the new schedule.
 You may feel unprepared to take on the role of teacher but focus on the bright side.
 You have the chance to bond with your kids as you engage them and expand on the lessons their schools provide with creative, practical, and fun activities.

 The parental learning curve

-If you’re not handy with computers, you may want to hire someone to do a full security tune-up on your home computers to ensure your kids are safe and trained up on digital media while studying at home.
-Some of the things you may want to address to make sure your kids aren’t vulnerable during their time online include:
+If you’re not handy with computers, you may want to hire someone to do a full security tune-up on your home computers to ensure your kids are safe and trained on digital media while studying at home.
+Some of the things you may want to address to make sure your kids aren’t vulnerable during their time online include the following: